mplanchard/speedy/posts/adding-tags-3.md

 }
 ```

-I know I said earlier that we need the [`liquid::Parser`] instance everywhere,
+I know I said earlier that we need the [liquid::Parser][liquid parser] instance everywhere,
 but I actually think it's pretty much exclusively used to create templates.
 Since we decided to go ahead and make all the templates from the get-go,
 we can omit it from our `Context`.